 The EUTCD have been implemented in the UK via a law called the Human Tissue

-(Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations).
+(Quality and Safety for Human Application) Regulations 2007 (as amended) (Q&S Regulations).
 Under the Q&S Regulations, the HTA is responsible for licensing organisations that: procure, store, test, process, distribute, import and/or export human tissues and/or cells that are intended to treat patients.
 Examples include: collecting umbilical cord blood in maternity units, storing corneas in eye banks, and processing cartilage for repairing knee injuries.

 As part of the regulatory framework, the HTA licenses establishments and carries out inspections to assess whether sector specific standards are met.
 The HTA’s

 authority to carry out site visit inspections is defined in Schedule 5 of the HT Act and Part 5 of the Q&S Regulations.

 The HTA regulates establishments in the following sectors:

 - human application (tissues and cells intended for patient treatment) sector – under the Q&S Regulations

 - post mortem sector – under the HT Act

 - research sector – under the HT Act